SumoLogic/sumologic-collector-puppet-module/README.md

 * Currently, the module only supports the installation of latest collector version.
 * Upgrade of the collector is not supported currently.

+#### Note:
-Note: For Puppet 4.x and later use the release 0.2.1.
+For Puppet 4.x and later:

+* Utilize the release 0.2.1.
 Release 0.2.1 will be enhanced per puppet guidelines to support latest puppet versions.

 For Puppet 3.x:

-Utilize release v1.0.6 if you need sumo.conf compatibility.
+* Utilize the release v1.0.6 if you need sumo.conf compatibility.
-Utilize release v1.0.8 if you need latest SumoLogic collector compatibility.
+* Utilize the release v1.0.8 if you need latest SumoLogic collector compatibility.

 ## Setup